alexander-shaw/seshy/infra/README.md

 # Infrastructure

-Infrastructure as Code for Seshy, managed with Terraform.
+Infrastructure as Code, managed with Terraform.

 ## What Was Built